brod4910/CS4230_Parallel_Programming/src/project/README.md

 ## WHY

-* While the `LRQA`s that you have been performing with perseverence help lay the intellectual foundation for a determined and dedicated student of CS_4230
+* While the `LRQA`s that you have been performing with perseverance help lay the intellectual foundation for a determined and dedicated student of CS_4230
   - **L**ectures
   - **R**eadings